Costs for the SU Bridges program are split between SU and WWCC. Financial aid is available for eligible students through WWCC for the fall semester.

-*Note: WWCC Fall 2014 projected tuition rates are subject to change.
-WWCC tuition costs are based on a 15-credit-hour schedule.
-MD Resident Out-of-County students pay $224 per credit hour.
-Non-MD Resident students pay $276 per credit hour.
+*Note: WWCC Fall 2017 projected tuition rates are subject to change.
+WWCC tuition for MD Resident Out-Of-County students pay $241 per credit hour.
+Non-MD Resident students pay $297 per credit hour.
 SU tuition costs are based on a 3-credit-hour course.
-MD Residents pay $258 per credit hour.
-Non-MD Residents pay $605 per credit hour.
+SU tuition for MD Residents pay $374 per credit hour.
+Non-MD Resident students pay $750 per credit hour.

 **Note: Notwithstanding any other provision of this or any other University publication, the University reserves the right to make changes to tuition, fees and other charges at any time such changes are deemed necessary by the University and/or the University System of Maryland Board of Regents.

 Financial aid is processed through WWCC for the fall semester and SU for the spring semester.
 FAFSA results should be directed to both institutions for financial aid to be processed for the appropriate semesters (Title IV Code: WWCC – 013842; SU – 002091).